Brand Positioning for Contract Manufacturing

 Position your brand for growth

-Armed with your competitor analysis, your customer profile and your value map you can clearly see the position in the market where you will be able to thrive.
-This is the place where you can avoid the dead end of price-wars with equally matched rivals - or being forced into verticals where you can’t possibly compete.
+Armed with your competitor analysis, your customer profile and your value map, you can clearly see the position in the market where you will be able to thrive.
+This is the place where you can avoid the dead end of price wars with equally matched rivals - or being forced into verticals where you can’t possibly compete.

-Instead this is the clear ‘blue ocean’, the place where can successfully grow your brand away from predation by competitors, confident in the value you alone can offer your customers:
+Instead this is the clear ‘blue ocean’, the place where you can successfully grow your brand away from predation by competitors, confident in the value you alone can offer your customers:

 Define Positioning